sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 ### **5.3 Ethical and Privacy Risks**

 - **Risk**:
-    **Data Privacy and Regulatory Compliance**: Handling sensitive patient data introduces risks related to data privacy and ensuring compliance with regulations such as GDPR (General Data Protection Regulation).
+    **Data Privacy and Regulatory Compliance**: Handling sensitive patient data introduces risks related to data privacy and ensures compliance with regulations such as GDPR (General Data Protection Regulation).
 A failure to protect patient privacy could result in legal penalties and damage the hospital’s reputation.

 - **Analysis**:
     This project involves processing highly sensitive data concerning diabetic patients and their health outcomes.
 Protecting patient privacy is paramount.
 Any breach could lead to severe legal consequences, undermine patient trust, and damage the hospital’s reputation.